rcbyr/keen-slider/docs/web.md

 ### `size`: **number**

-The size of the container/viewport, width or height, depending on the verical option.
+The size of the container/viewport, width or height, depending on the vertical option.

 ### `slides`: **HTMLElement[]**